 Any inspiration tips?

 Get creative; any changes you make, make them fun.
 Try a new recipe, you could even try a new nut milk.
 Be willing to try something new each day, whether it be something to purchase on-the-go.
 Pret A Manger has some super plant-based salad choices.
 Or maybe have a try at making your own salad, by adding in at least 5 vegetables, nuts/ seeds, and some fresh herbs too.

 Whether it is focusing on removing processed foods and working with more sources of plant-based foods like nuts, seeds, vegetables, seasonal produce or you want to add more so you crowd out reliance on sugar, do it in a way that is enjoyable for you, as this is more likely to stick and form a healthy habit.
 Try this Plant-based protein recipe.

 How can I be more organised?

-Thank you so much Emily for inspiring me this summer, I will definitely try some of these out.
+Thank you so much, Emily, for inspiring me this summer, I will definitely try some of these out.
 I hope you all will too.
-Comment below on anything you try, we would love to hear what you’re eating and how you’re getting in shape this summer.

-If you live in Kent, and would like to try one of Emily’s cookery classes, you can see her full list of classes here.
+If you would like to try one of Emily’s cookery classes, you can see her full list of classes here.
 Or if you would like Emily’s weekly newsletter, and see more of her recipes; you can become a free member here.